ronakshettyk/cryptonite_taskphase_ronak/Pondering Paths/Position thy self.md

 ```
 ## Explanation

-I ran the /challenge/run command where it showed me the diretory i should be in ,
+I ran the /challenge/run command where it showed me the directory  i should be in ,

 which was "/etc/apt/sources.list.d", i ran cd to change the directory to the given one